-The following table discloses compensation for the years ended December 31, 2017 and December 31, 2016, as applicable, received by our (i) President and CEO, Raúl Alarcón, (ii) Senior Executive Vice President, CFO, CAO and Secretary, Joseph A. García, and (iii) our Chief Operating Officer, Albert Rodriguez.
-These individuals are also referred to in this Proxy Statement as our "named executive officers" or "NEOs."
+The following table discloses compensation for the years ended December 31, 2018 and December 31, 2017, as applicable, of our (i) President and CEO, Raúl Alarcón, (ii) former Senior Executive Vice President, CFO, Chief Administrative Officer ("CAO") and Secretary, Joseph A. García, (iii) Executive Vice President and General Counsel, Richard D. Lara, and (iv) Chief Operating Officer, Albert Rodriguez.
+These individuals are also referred to in this Proxy Statement as our "named executive officers" or "NEOs".